alallaqi/poc-strapi-chat/README.md

 ### Agent Architecture

-The Strapi agent, follws a common reasoning and action (ReAct) architecture with additional initial steps required to consisently handle the first user input validation.
+The Strapi agent, follws a common "plan and execute" agent architecture with additional initial steps required to consisently handle the first user input validation.
 The  customized agent is built using LangGraph and also paired with a basic Web UI exposed via Flask.
 The agent is provided with a set of "tools" (functions) which represent basic operations on the Strapi APIs, such as for example adding an image, or creating a page.
 The tools allows for a customize handling of the Strapi APIs reducing the errors, the token usage and allowing for more precise, consistent and granular interaction with the APIs.

 In a normal interaction, the user provides a company profile description and the the agent: